 Coffee here reads roastery-first.
 Espresso and filter both matter, the house no longer keeps a hard split between filter and espresso roasts, and the coffee is built around single origins rather than blends.
 That keeps the flavour range open without making the menu feel academic.
 If you want a clean cup, a V60, or a simple milk drink, the counter has a clear rhythm.

-The webshop confirms the breadth: there is proper brewed coffee, but also the tools to keep brewing at home, from Hario V60 filters to Aeropress, Kinto gear, and Baratza grinders.
-That retail side is not decorative.
+The retail breadth matters: there is proper brewed coffee, but also the tools to keep brewing at home, from Hario V60 filters to Aeropress, Kinto gear, and grinders.
+That side is not decorative.
 It is part of the same coffee identity, and it gives the cafe more reason to exist than a standard neighborhood espresso bar.

 What people go for